Discovery of the Relativistic Schr\"odinger Equation: Semiclassical approximation: WKB-method for Coulomb fields

 and the second equation can be obtained from the first one by replacing $\nu \to -\nu\/$ (see Eqs.~(3.81)--(3.82) in Ref.~\cite{Suslov2020}).
 By Langer's transformation, we obtain

 Hence, for the Dirac equation, $A=1-{\varepsilon}^2\/,$ $B= 2\mu \varepsilon\/,$ and $C=(\nu+1/2)^2.\/$ The quantization rule (\ref{wkb5.5}) implies (\ref{wkb5.12}).
 (One has to replace $n_r \to n_r - 1\/$, see \cite{Suslov2020} for more details.)
 Thus the fine structure formula for the energy levels (\ref{lim0})--(\ref{lim1}) has been derived here in semiclassical approximation for the corresponding radial Dirac equations.
 This explains the quantization rules of the `old' quantum mechanics of Bohr and Sommerfeld \cite{Sommerfeld1951} (see also \cite{Granovskii2004}).
+The integral (\ref{wkb5.6})--(\ref{wkb5.7}) was well-known to Schr\"{o}dinger --- it is mentioned in his late January 1926 letter to Sommerfeld when he reported on the first success of the wave mechanics (see \cite{Mehra1987}, p.~462 or \cite{Meyenn2011}, p.~172).